MoonHighway/javascript-jungle-guide/hello-world/periodic-table-primitives/booleans/if-else.md

 # If Else Statements

-Create a boolean and test it in an if statement.
+Now let's create a boolean called `isAnything` and test for whether it is true or false.

 ```javascript
 let isAnything = true;